Deploy Strategies

 Rolling

-1. Start batch of new replicas (size = max_unavailable)
+1. Start a batch of new replicas

-2. Wait health_timeout for them to come up
+2. Wait for health

-3. Stop corresponding old replicas
+3. Stop the matching old replicas

 Blue-Green

-3. Switch traffic from blue → green (instant)
+3. Switch traffic from blue to green

 Canary

-1. Calculate canary replicas: ceil(replicas * canary_percent / 100)
+1. Calculate canary capacity from canary_percent

-2. Start canary replicas with new image
+2. Start the canary replicas

-mt deploy streamforge --image streamforge:v2 --strategy canary
+4. Promote for full rollout or abort to revertmt deploy streamforge --image streamforge:v2 --strategy canary

-mt canary promote streamforge # go full
+mt canary promote streamforge

 Rollback